Skip to main content

 Holy Karbala105 km southShrine of Imam Hussein, Shrine of Al-Abbas, the Grand Market

-• Arba'een (Safar, Hijri month): Walking procession from Najaf to Karbala — largest annual gathering in the world (20+ million visitors)
+• Arba'een (Safar month, Hijri calendar): The walking procession from Najaf to Karbala — the largest annual gathering in the world (20+ million visitors).

-• Eid al-Fitr/Eid al-Adha: Family gatherings in all cities
+• Eid al-Fitr and Eid al-Adha: Family gatherings in all cities.

-🌾 Southern Iraq — Land of Sumerians & Marshes
+Southern Iraq — Land of the Sumerians and the Marshes

 The first cradle of human civilization.
 Here humanity invented cuneiform writing, built ziggurats, and the world's first cities were born.